Zaña River

 The Zaña River (also Saña River) is a small river in northern Peru.
 The river is 119 km in length and begins in the Andes of Cajamarca Region and ends at the Pacific Ocean in Lambayeque Region.
 In the lower part of the river valley, where the river flows through the coastal desert of Peru, the cultivation of irrigated crops is extensive and the Zaña is usually dry near its mouth.
 Upriver, at higher elevations in the Andes, precipitation is much greater and downstream floods are common.
 One such flood wiped out the important city of Zaña in 1720.
 Zaña has been rebuilt, but has never regained its former prominence as an urban center.
 Other towns in the lower valley are Mocupe, Cayalti, Nueva Arica, and Oyotun.

 The most distant source of the Zaña River is at an elevation of 3750 m at coordinates 6.998° S latitude and 78.83° W longitude.
+The village of Udima is near the source of the river.